Decorating Classes¶

 The remaining sections discuss other topics pertinent to class decoration.

-keyword parameters (default: ()
+The omit and only keyword parameters (default: ())¶

 These parameters let you concisely specify which methods and properties of a decorated class

-when decorating a function.
+get decorated. log_calls ignores omit and only when decorating a function.
 When not empty,

 the value of each of these parameters specifies one or more methods or properties of a decorated class.

-, all callables of the class will be decorated except for those
+If you provide just omit, all callables of the class will be decorated except for those

-, only the callables it specifies will be
+specified by omit.
+If you provide just only, only the callables it specifies will be

 decorated.
-If you provide both, the callables decorated will be those specified by only
+If you provide both, the callables decorated will be those specified by only,

-excepting any specified by omit
+excepting any specified by omit.

-log_calls allows considerable flexibility in the format of values provided for the omit
+log_calls allows considerable flexibility in the format of values provided for the omit and only

 parameters.
 First, we give the general definition of what those values can be, and then several examples